This section pulls together fundamental information about bullying, including:

 Follow these links for state and local figures on the following topics:

 - One third of the globe’s youth is bullied; this ranges from as low as 7% in Tajikistan to 74% in Samoa.

 - Low socioeconomic status is a main factor in youth bullying within wealthy countries.

 - Immigrant-born youth in wealthy countries are more likely to be bullied than locally-born youth.

 Bullying and Suicide

 The relationship between bullying and suicide is complex.
-Many media reports oversimplify this relationship, insinuating or directly stating that bullying can cause suicide.
+The media should avoid oversimplifying these issues and insinuating or directly stating that bullying can cause suicide.
 The facts tell a different story.
-In particular, it is not accurate and potentially dangerous to present bullying as the “cause” or “reason” for a suicide, or to suggest that suicide is a natural response to bullying.
-We recommend media not use the word "bully-cide."
+It is not accurate and potentially dangerous to present bullying as the “cause” or “reason” for a suicide, or to suggest that suicide is a natural response to bullying.

 - Research indicates that persistent bullying can lead to or worsen feelings of isolation, rejection, exclusion, and despair, as well as depression and anxiety, which can contribute to suicidal behavior.

 - The vast majority of young people who are bullied do not become suicidal.